rstone770/babelify-external-helpers/README.md

 ## Notes
 This plugin has only been tested with the ```es2015``` preset with  the ```external-helpers-2``` plugin.
 The other presets and plugins should work but if there are issues, please create an issue or submit a pull request.

+Currently, all runtime helpers are included when bundling and will add about 6kb to the bundle when minimized and a negligible amount when gzipped.

 ## License
 [MIT](LICENSE)